Epcot International Food & Wine Festival

 The Epcot International Food & Wine Festival is an annual food festival at Epcot, in the Walt Disney World Resort in Bay Lake, Florida.
 It would typically run from late September to mid-November, though in recent years the start date has moved earlier to mid-July.
 Special kiosks are set up around the World Showcase with food and drinks that reflect various countries.
 The activities, themes and corporate sponsors have changed over the years since the festival began in 1995.

 Admission to the basic festival is included with park admission, but guests must purchase the food and drink separately.
 Activities have included concerts, book signings and demonstrations.
 Certain special events require a separate admission pass.

 History

-George Kalogridis, president of the Walt Disney World Resort since 2013, conceived the idea for the festival.
+George Kalogridis initially conceived the idea for the festival in the mid-1990s during his tenure as the Disney vice president in charge of EPCOT.
 The first Epcot International Food and Wine Festival was held in 1996.
-The thirty-day event ran from September 28 through October 27, and replaced a one weekend wine festival that was once held in previous years.
+The thirty-day event ran from September 28 through October 27 and replaced a one weekend wine festival that was once held in previous years.
 The event featured food booths and stands, a gourmet food market, cooking demonstrations, seminars, wine sampling, and appearances by celebrity chefs.

-On February 15, 2016, it was announced that Disney California Adventure would be hosting its own Food & Wine Festival, only on the weekends, during April 2016, after a five-year hiatus.
+1996

+The first festival was held from September 28, 1996 until October 27, 1996 and included live entertainment as well as an international menu that included more than 200 wines.
+Programming included appearances by Norman Van Aken, Jean-Louis Palladin, Larry Forgione, and Patrick Clark, as well as daily wine seminars in the America Garden Theater and a series priced at $75 per person in the Norway Lounge for a five-course food and wine pairing planned by a guest chef.
+Around the festival at large, many food, wine, and beer items were priced at $1 or $2.

+1997

+This festival expanded its beer offerings, including a Budweiser beer school and two beer gardens.
+It also expanded offerings for children, including a scavenger hunt related to food.
+More than twice as many chefs participated in the 1997 festival as in 1996.

+1998

+The 1998 festival was held from October 24, 1998 until November 27, 1998.

+1999

+The 1999 festival started on October 23, 1999.
+The festival showcased food and drink from more than 30 countries, included wine seminars, beverage tastings, and the Winemaker Dinners curated by chefs, and it ended on November 20, 1999.

+2000

+The 2000 festival was held from October 21, 2000 to November 19, 2000.
+Celebrity appearances included Rick Bayless, Bobby Flay, Hugh Johnson, Andrea Robinson, and Oliver Saucy.